Vertical Cardboard Baler

 Heavy-Duty Balers for Cardboard

-Heavy-duty vertical balers are powerful machines to compress bulky, voluminous cardboard waste into easy to transport bales.
+Heavy-duty vertical balers are powerful machines to compress bulky, voluminous cardboard waste into easy-to-transport bales.
 These high-capacity cardboard baling presses are ideal for warehouses, wholesalers, manufacturers, large distribution centers, large hotels, retail stores, supermarkets, and recyclers.

 A heavy-duty baler can reduce the volume of cardboard up to 10:1.
 This makes it an economical and efficient alternative to a regular waste dumpster.
-A vertical cardboard baler requires less space, it reduces the volume of your waste, the bailer saves up time, and it reduces the cost of your current waste collection and dumpster rental.
+A vertical downstroke cardboard baler requires less space, it reduces the volume of your waste, the bailer saves up time, and it reduces the cost of your current waste collection and dumpster rental.

 - Waste volume: High volume